jrb-s2c-github/atomika/CREATE_VM_FROM_POWERSHELL.md

 assigned internal IP's.
 It remains an outstanding task to have the same IP assigned after reboots.

 One can also create a virtual switch with a dedicated adaptor, e.g. ethernet cable should your PC normally use Wi-Fi.
-Since the router at the other end of the ethernet cable assigns the IP address this is more stable than the Default Switch.
-The best solution is actually to configure the router to use static IP's.
+This might be more stable than the Default Switch since the ip address will be assigned by DHCP.
+The best solution is actually to configure a static ip address.
 The switch name can be changed in the "New-VM" command below using the -SwitchName setting.

 Run this command to set the location of the Ubuntu22 boot image:
 ```
-Set-Variable VDiskHome C:\Users\skaap\vm_disks\ISO
+Set-Variable VDiskHome C:\Users\janr\vm_disks\ISO
 ```
-Copy, paste and run all the commands below to create in Ubuntu22 VM in one go:
+Copy, paste and run all the commands below to create an Ubuntu22 VM in one go:
 ```
-Set-Variable Name ubuntu22AK
+Set-Variable Name ubuntu22AN
-New-VM -Name $Name -MemoryStartupBytes 4GB -NewVHDPath $Name+'.vhdx' -NewVHDSizeBytes 40GB -SwitchName 'Default Switch'
+New-VM -Name $Name -MemoryStartupBytes 4GB -NewVHDPath $Name+'.vhdx' -NewVHDSizeBytes 100GB -SwitchName 'Default Switch'
 Set-VM -Name $Name -ProcessorCount 4 -StaticMemory
-Add-VMDvdDrive -VMName "$Name" -Path $VDiskHome\ubuntu-22.04.4-live-server-amd64.iso
+Add-VMDvdDrive -VMName "$Name" -Path $VDiskHome\ubuntu-22.04-autoinstall.iso
 ```
+More than one enter press might be required until there is a clean prompt again

 This sequence of commands should be run for as many nodes as are required in the cluster.